djsurt/io/coders/python/README.md

 Or [Install node/npm](https://nodejs.org/en/download) locally.
 The installer includes the Node.js package manager (npm) within it, so you won't need to install npm separately.

 Or directly update to the latest stable version of NodeJS if you are not using nvm.
+(Otherwise skip this.)
 <!-- https://askubuntu.com/questions/426750/how-can-i-update-my-nodejs-to-the-latest-version-->

 	npm install -g n &&